HarryBuadee/Devops_Learning_Linux/SadServer/Solution 1.md

 # Solution: Killing the process writing to /var/log/bad.log

-## An active process was persistently writing to /var/log/bad.log, causing the disk to fill up.
-The goals were to:
+## Goals:

-- Locate the responsible process
+- Locate the responsible process filling up the disk

 - Stop it

-- Address the problem without removing the log file"
+- Address the problem without removing the log file

 Actions taken: